cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/_index.md

 Cloudflare stores your lists at the account level.
 You can use the same list in rules of different zones in your Cloudflare account.

-## List types
+## Supported lists

-Cloudflare supports the following types of lists:
+Cloudflare supports the following lists:

 * [Custom lists](/fundamentals/global-configurations/lists/custom-lists/): Includes custom IP lists and hostname lists.
 * [Managed Lists](/fundamentals/global-configurations/lists/managed-lists/): Lists managed and updated by Cloudflare, such as Managed IP Lists.

-Refer to the page about each list type for details.
+Refer to each page for details.

 {{<Aside type="note">}}
 Bulk Redirects use [Bulk Redirect Lists](/rules/url-forwarding/bulk-redirects/concepts/#bulk-redirect-lists), a different type of list covered in the Rules documentation.